natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Shahak.md

 === Survivability and armour ===
 {{Specs-Avia-Armour}}
 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->
-Due to the size of the Mirage IIICJ, its survivability is rather low.
+Due to the size of the Shahak, its survivability is rather low.
 The large engine that covers almost half the length of your fuselage is very vulnerable to enemy fire.
 Any damage which will significantly decrease your power output and the massive wings will lose a large amount of lift when damaged.

 The plane includes an RWR (radar warning receiver), which can be rather helpful.